 Graduate Medical Education (GME) and the Old Dominion University Honors College started the EVMS-ODU Research Apprenticeship experience in 2014.
 We partner EVMS faculty and/or residents with an undergraduate student for 16 weeks.

 During this experience, the student assists the faculty member or resident on research or projects, shadows in patient care and gains valuable mentorship in academic medicine.
 Typically, these students are planning careers in medicine, pharmacology, nursing, physical therapy, physician assistant, medical sciences, counseling or psychology.
-At the end of the semester, students present their project experience to their cohort classmates, Dean of the ODU Honors College, EVMS Assistant Dean of GME and their designated mentor(s).
+At the end of the semester, students present their project experience to their cohort classmates, Dean of the ODU Honors College, and their designated EVMS mentor(s).

 ODU Honors College Student Role